mobile app bar

 Jerome Bettis's (L) wife Trameka Boykin (R) and a teammate's casual words convinced him to unretire.
 Image Credits: USA TODAY Sports

-“One of the guys… came to me and said ‘It’s gone be a shame man, we’re going to go to the Super Bowl in our hometown and you’re not going to be there.’
+“One of the guys from Detroit came to me and said, ‘It’s going to be a shame man, we’re going to go to the Super Bowl in our hometown and you’re not going to be there.’
 I was like what?
 Nah, you’re not going to miss me!”

 Just the mere thought of potentially missing out on that kind of experience was enough for Bettis.
-His former teammate is now responsible for one of the best storybook endings in gridiron history, as his words gave Bettis the motivation to go out and secure one last Lombardi trophy.
+In a way, his former teammate and wife were responsible for one of the most memorable storybook endings in gridiron history.
+On February 5, 2006, he won his only Lombardi trophy, cementing his legacy in the NFL history books.

 While it was clear that his best days were well behind him, The Bus still managed to contribute nine rushing touchdowns throughout the regular season.
 He played in 12 games that year in the build-up to the Steelers’ playoff run.